peetceenatoo/first-neural-network-2/README.md

 - Data augmentation
 - Custom semantic segmentation architectures
 - Hyperparameter tuning
-- Loss engineering for class imbalance
+- Loss engineering

-- Multi-path feature extraction
-- Challenge-driven optimization strategies
+For this assignment, transfer learning was not allowed.
-- The model performance was evaluated using Mean Intersection over Union (MeanIOU) on the official challenge test set.
+The model performance was evaluated using Mean Intersection over Union (MeanIOU) on a private test set.

 ## Libraries